Understanding Health Insurance as a Student: A Comprehensive Guide

 Affordable Care Act (ACA)

-- It includes Medicaid and CHIP: If you qualify for Medicaid or CHIP (Children’s Health Insurance Program), you don’t have to pay the Individual Mandate fee.
+- It includes Medicaid and CHIP: If you qualify for Medicaid or CHIP (Children’s Health Insurance Program), these programs also meet the Minimum Essential Coverage guidelines.

 Student Health Insurance Myths

 - If you’re on your parents’ plan, contact the insurance company.
 Give them the details of your trip and find out what they can do to accommodate your travel insurance needs.